 - Lost wages or earning capacity

-Filing a West Virginia medical malpractice lawsuit may additionally ensure that no other patients are harmed or injured the same way you were.
+Filing a medical malpractice lawsuit may additionally ensure that no other patients are harmed or injured the same way you were.
 Lawsuits send a message that hospitals and other medical institutions cannot ignore.
 That message states that patient care must come first.
 Hospital understaffing isn’t an acceptable excuse for negligence.
 Our state’s residents deserve better.

 Lawsuits help ensure that mistakes are prevented.
 In the case of medical malpractice, a hospital that gets sued may require their employees to go through extra training or cut down on the number of patients each nurse or doctor oversees.
 They may also decide to place more of an importance on hiring more staff members or take a second look at their current hiring procedures.
 All these efforts, in turn, result in better patient care.